Tomato, Cucumber, and Radish Salad

 Check out my big round-up of Favorite Summer Tomato Salads for even more tomato salad ideas.

-Tomato, Cucumber, and Radish Salad with Yogurt-Tahini Dressing is perfect in the summer when you have fresh ingredients from the garden.
+Cucumber Radish Tomato Salad with Yogurt-Tahini Dressing is perfect in the summer when you have fresh ingredients from the garden.
+And this simple salad recipe is loaded with interesting flavors.

 Ingredients